304243504/ricePSP.github.io/_posts/A/2022-11-15-alphaAmy3~OsAmy3D~RAmy3D.md

     + __alphaAmy3~OsAmy3D~RAmy3D__, __OsCIPK15__, [Interference with oxidative phosphorylation enhances anoxic expression of rice alpha-amylase genes through abolishing sugar regulation](http://www.ncbi.nlm.nih.gov/pubmed?term=Interference with oxidative phosphorylation enhances anoxic expression of rice alpha-amylase genes through abolishing sugar regulation%5BTitle%5D), Treatment with a respiratory inhibitor or anoxia also relieved the sugar repression of the rice CIPK15 gene, a main upstream positive regulator of SnRK1A that is critical for Amy3D expression in response to sugar starvation
     + __alphaAmy3~OsAmy3D~RAmy3D__, __OsCIPK15__, [Regulatory interplay of the Sub1A and CIPK15 pathways in the regulation of alpha-amylase production in flooded rice plants](http://www.ncbi.nlm.nih.gov/pubmed?term=Regulatory interplay of the Sub1A and CIPK15 pathways in the regulation of alpha-amylase production in flooded rice plants%5BTitle%5D), CIPK15 is likely to play a role in the up-regulation of Ramy3D in flooding-intolerant rice varieties that display fast elongation under flooding and that do not possess Sub1A
     + __alphaAmy3~OsAmy3D~RAmy3D__, __Sub1A__, [Regulatory interplay of the Sub1A and CIPK15 pathways in the regulation of alpha-amylase production in flooded rice plants](http://www.ncbi.nlm.nih.gov/pubmed?term=Regulatory interplay of the Sub1A and CIPK15 pathways in the regulation of alpha-amylase production in flooded rice plants%5BTitle%5D), CIPK15 is likely to play a role in the up-regulation of Ramy3D in flooding-intolerant rice varieties that display fast elongation under flooding and that do not possess Sub1A
-    + __alphaAmy3~OsAmy3D~RAmy3D__, __OsHXK7__, [Role of rice cytosolic hexokinase OsHXK7 in sugar signaling and metabolism.](http://www.ncbi.nlm.nih.gov/pubmed?term=Role of rice cytosolic hexokinase OsHXK7 in sugar signaling and metabolism.%5BTitle%5D), According to transient expression assays that used the promoter:luciferase fusion construct, OsHXK7 enhanced the glucose (Glc)-dependent repression of a rice ÃÂ±-amylase gene (RAmy3D) in the mesophyll protoplasts of maize, but its catalytically inactive mutant alleles did not
+    + __alphaAmy3~OsAmy3D~RAmy3D__, __OsHXK7__, [Role of rice cytosolic hexokinase OsHXK7 in sugar signaling and metabolism.](http://www.ncbi.nlm.nih.gov/pubmed?term=Role of rice cytosolic hexokinase OsHXK7 in sugar signaling and metabolism.%5BTitle%5D), According to transient expression assays that used the promoter:luciferase fusion construct, OsHXK7 enhanced the glucose (Glc)-dependent repression of a rice ÃÂÃÂÃÂÃÂ±-amylase gene (RAmy3D) in the mesophyll protoplasts of maize, but its catalytically inactive mutant alleles did not

 [//]: # * **Key figures**